-On the other thing, some relationships fundamentally involve more than one thing and some variables change rapidly as a function of time, and in those cases we extend the triple model by adding an extra . . .
+On the other thing, some relationships fundamentally involve more than one thing and some variables change rapidly as a function of time, and in those cases we extend the triple model by adding . . .

 ... as well as other RDF databases

 The data set I'm using is the 2014-03-02 edition of :BaseKB Gold.
 You can download this via Bittorrent and load it into any standard-complaint triple . . .

 Freebase RDF data is clean and well-organized, so it can be straightforward to write queries if you understand how.
 Although a "cookbook" on the subject doesn't yet exist, this post describes the minimum you need to know to write SPARQL queries against Freebase data.

 What to load

 Although it is possible to load . . .